 It’s demo week and we are opening a load bearing wall between kitchen and living room in the split level house and what a mess we made!
 If you missed the new split level house project, check it out here for a full “before” tour.

 The kitchen remodel is well underway and removing the wall between the kitchen, dining room and living room was a no brainer.
+As a side note, identifying and removing a load bearing wall is for a licensed professional and not a DIY homeowner project.
+Hire a professional and check with your local building department for permit requirements.

 Before we get started though, I wanted to share with you Jim’s latest toy that we picked up this past weekend in NJ.
 Many of you follow us on Instagram (follow us here) and watched our stories expanding over a 15 hour drive 🤯 to get this little buggy.